Potty training urinals make the toilet training experience easier for little boys, but the best ones make it fun too.

 Best Wall-Mounted Potty Training Urinal

-This urinal from Purple Safety comes near to perfect.
-Not only does it look super fun to use, but it also has plenty of great features.
+This urinal is near perfect.
+Not only do our kids find it super fun to use, but it also has plenty of great features.

 The whole urinal is frog-inspired.
 It has two large eyes at the top and is all green.
-In the middle of the catcher, there’s a water wheel that spins when your toddler pees.
+A water wheel in the middle of the catcher spins when your toddler pees.

 Water wheels are good target points.
 Your toddler gets to see it move when the aim is right, so it also becomes a type of reward.

 One invaluable feature is the included urine guard.
-In this case, it’s the tongue of the frog that assures all the liquids fall into the catcher.
+In this case, the frog’s tongue assures all the liquids fall into the catcher.
+It comes with two color options.

 - Fun and toddler-friendly.